tchen-research/RandNLA/01-Background/measuring-error.md

 ## A priori bounds

 Much of the theory for RandNLA focuses on worst-case prior bounds.
-That is, bounds that gives accuracy guarantees for an algorithm (with the right choice of parameters) on every problem in a problem class, prior to running the algorithm.
+That is, bounds that give accuracy guarantees for an algorithm (with the right choice of parameters) on every problem in a problem class, prior to running the algorithm.
 This is similar to guarantees for deterministic algorithms.
 However, the measures of accuracy we use must take into account the fact that the output of a randomized algorithm is random 🧐, and may therefore change from run to run.
 The two most common ways to do this are by expectation bounds or probability bounds.